-Immunotherapy: This uses drugs that direct the body’s own immune system to kill cancer cells.
-For liver cancer, drugs like atezolizumab, pembrolizumab, nivolumab and ipilimumab are used to attack cancer cells by boosting the natural defense of the immune system.
+Immunotherapy: This uses drugs that direct the body’s immune system to kill cancer cells.
+For liver cancer, drugs like atezolizumab, pembrolizumab, nivolumab, and ipilimumab are used to attack cancer cells by boosting the natural defense of the immune system.

-Majority of the gallbladder cancers are adenocarcinomas - cancer that start in the tissue on the inside wall of gallbladder.
+The majority of gallbladder cancers are adenocarcinomas - cancer that starts in the tissue on the inside wall of the gallbladder.
 Less common types of gallbladder cancer are adenosquamous carcinomas, squamous cell carcinomas, and carcinosarcomas.

 There are no specific symptoms for gallbladder cancer in its early stage.
 Symptoms usually appear in the advanced stage when the tumor is large and/or has spread.

 Common symptoms of gallbladder cancer include: